-Coaching put me in a position where I could dare to lead the way.
-Here was a space where I could spend time attending to teachers' fears and feelings so that they could move back into being effective, productive and happy.
+Coaching put me in a position where I could dare to lead the way with this.
+Here was a space where I could spend time loving my teachers': attending to their fears and feelings so that they could move back into being effective, productive and happy.
 I could make them know that they matter too.
 This is what change was demanding of me.

 Happiness requires us to be human.
 Human with real emotions, real vulnerabilities, real hurts, real joys, real lives.
 We need to be brave and bold and willing to take that on.

 No expectations, just show up and be real.

 That's never easy.
 It just is.
 We just get better at it.